 The density assumption used by Hart DC is around 30 dwellings per hectare (dph).
-However, in answers7 to questions put to Hart DC by We Heart Hart they have conceded that densities up to 80-160dph could be achievable in urban areas.
-Changing this assumption alone and using the mid-point of the 80-160dph estimate would increase Hart Council's stated brownfield capacity of around 700 by a factor of four to 2,800.
+However, in answers10 to questions put to Hart DC by We Heart Hart they have conceded that densities up to 80-160dph could be achievable in urban areas.
+Changing this assumption alone and using the mid-point of the 80-160dph estimate would increase Hart Council's (under)stated brownfield capacity of around 700 by a factor of four to 2,800.

-Taken together, the lack of focus on the potential of brownfield sites significantly understates the potential available capacity for meeting the housing need of the district and wider HMA.
+Taken together, the lack of focus on the potential of brownfield sites significantly understates the potential available capacity for meeting the housing need of the district and wider HMA in the next five years and the wider planning period.
 A stronger focus on brownfield would mean that green field developments in general and the specific proposed development at Hop Garden Road are simply unnecessary.
 Therefore the proposed development should be refused on the grounds that it is unnecessary.

-7 http://wehearthart.co.uk/2015/02/hart-district-council-has-no-brownfield-strategy/
+10 http://wehearthart.co.uk/2015/02/hart-district-council-has-no-brownfield-strategy/